-Shooter dead and ‘multiple’ injured in shooting at Nashville Christian school
+Three children dead as ‘multiple’ hurt in shooting at Christian school in Nashville

-Shooter dead and ‘multiple’ injured in shooting at Nashville Christian elementary school
+Three children and three adults dead in shooting at Christian elementary school in Nashville

-Officers shot and killed an armed individual who wounded multiple people in a shooting at a Christian elementary school in Nashville, Tennessee, on Monday, according to police.
+Officers fatally shot an armed individual who killed six people in a shooting at a Christian elementary school in Nashville, Tennessee, on Monday, according to police.

-“The shooter was engaged by MNPD and is dead,” the Metro Nashville Police Department said in a statement.
+“The shooter was engaged by MNPD and is dead,” the Metro Nashville Police Department said in a statement of the incident at Covenant Presbyterian School.

+An MNPD spokesperson said in a media briefing on Monday that the alleged shooter is believed to be a teenaged girl, though her identity has not been verified.

+“We know that she was armed with at least two assault-type rifles and a handgun,” the spokesperson said.

 Three “pediatric patients were transported to Monroe Carell Jr. Children’s Hospital at Vanderbilt, all having suffered gunshot wounds,” Vanderbilt University Medical Center spokesperson John Howser told NBC News.
 “All three were pronounced dead after arrival.”